 Celebrating Black History Month

-Through February, United Way Centraide joins the celebration of Black History Month.
+Throughout the month of February, United Way Centraide Canada proudly joins the celebration of Black History Month.

-Black community impact leaders, past and present, have been a part of shaping Canada’s heritage, communities, and identity.
-The celebration of the impact of Black Canadians on our communities should happen every day.
-We recognize this and have been taking Black History Month as an opportunity to uplift and support our Black communities with focus and intention.
+We recognize this and we are taking Black History Month as an opportunity to uplift and support our Black communities with focus and intention.